Who's affected

 🏠

-Agents, appraisers, and adjusters use scanner monitoring for safety when visiting properties and assessing claims.
+Agents, appraisers, and adjusters use scanner monitoring when visiting properties and assessing claims in unfamiliar areas.

-When police encrypt, stations can no longer dispatch crews to breaking news as it happens.
-Coverage becomes reactive—based on official press releases that may come hours later.
+Once police encrypt, stations can no longer dispatch crews to breaking news as it unfolds.
+Coverage turns reactive, driven by official press releases that may arrive hours after the fact.

 Result: Delayed coverage, missed stories, reduced relevance

-Without scanner monitoring, stations must rely on tips, social media, and official notifications.
-Some hire additional staff to monitor multiple channels; others simply cover less.
+Without scanner monitoring, stations rely on tips, social media, and official notifications.
+Some hire additional staff to watch multiple channels; others simply cover less.

-Stations that can no longer break news first lose audiences to competitors in non-encrypted areas or to social media where information spreads instantly.
+Stations that can no longer break news first lose audiences to competitors in unencrypted areas or to social media, where information spreads before any reporter can verify it.

 Result: Declining viewership, reduced advertising revenue